New York's Ukrainian Community Praying For Peace As Reports Of Russian Invasion In Ukraine Ramp Up

 NEW YORK (CBSNewYork) — The Ukrainian community in New York City is keeping a close eye on all the developments as reports ramp up that a Russian invasion of Ukraine is imminent.

-Anna Shestopalova, of the East Village, has a heart full of pride for her Ukrainian homeland and a troubled mind full of worry about the tensions there.READ MORE: Biden Warns Putin US Will 'Impose Swift And Severe Costs On Russia' If Ukraine Is Invaded
+Anna Shestopalova, of the East Village, has a heart full of pride for her Ukrainian homeland and a troubled mind full of worry about the tensions there.READ MORE: First Alert Forecast: Temps Hang In 30s, Snow Tapers Off Sunday Afternoon; Colder And Brisk Monday

 “I have my mom there, my sister and my cousins, so for now it’s OK, but we worry because we don’t know what going to be happening tomorrow, after tomorrow, even today,” she told CBS2’s Dave Carlin.

-Note: Editor’s note: This story was first published Feb.
-12.